sypha/AffectRankTrace/README.md

 ## Citation

-If you use this software in your research, please cite:
+If you use this tool in your research, please cite:

 ```bibtex
 @inproceedings{graja2024affectranktrace,